pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

  console.log(json[0].username)); //Bret
 ```

 In this solution, we've stored jsoned the data in a variable named `data`.
 That's a promise object.
-You have the json data wrapped around a promise named `data`.
+You have the JSON data wrapped around a promise named `data`.
 As shown above, you can use the `data` again as many times as you want.

 But you cannot use the `result` anymore as you have consumed the response stream.